-The Dordogne has been named by National Geographic as one of the top 5 world’s most exciting destinations in 2019.
+The Dordogne, France, has been named by National Geographic as one of the top 5 world’s most exciting destinations in 2019.

 This is a land of easy walking through green pastoral landscapes, dramatic river gorges and enchanting villages.
 You will discover numerous memorable gems, some also highlighted by National Geographic, like the Gardens of Marqueyssac, beautifully preserved St-Geniès, and the Châteaux of Biron and Castelnaud.
 It’s a place of beauty and wonder, fairy-tale castles, pre-historic caves, cultural delights, and more.